How to Make a Fake Cake

 Any sponge and any brown paint will do, but I think a light-medium shade is better than a really dark one.
 Think about the color of baked cakes when you remove them from the pan...the sponge turns a nice golden brown on the outside.
 That is your goal.
 I mixed the two colors above together.

 Check out this great video tutorial for help!
-(Note: Britt used spackling compound she found at Dollar Tree...I went to mine but couldn't find any)
+(Note: Britt used spackling compound she found at Dollar Tree)

 You will apply the spackling compound to the sides and top, smoothing the edges with a knife or offset spatula and removing some of the icing, which gives it that great naked look!
-Then simply let dry, and top with your choice of decorations.
+Then simply let the spackling dry, and top your naked cake with your choice of decorations.

-It looks like a real cake!
+The spackling covered foam layers really look like a cake!
 I especially like how you can see the layers through the frosting.

 I made a larger, two-tier cake using two green styrofoam rounds that I hot glued together.
-The spackling compound is, obviously, your icing!
+If you want a taller cake, add spackling frosting between the layers.
+The spackling compound is your icing!
 Open it up and use a plastic knife to mix it and fluff it up a little bit as it can get a little compacted in the tub.

-Liberally apply the spackling to your cake, starting with the top.
+Liberally apply the spackling frosting to your cake, starting with the top, to completely cover the foam rounds.
 You can use a small putty knife to help spread it onto the cake, just like frosting.

-Insider tip: My girlfriend and I found that the spackling wanted to pull away from the foam, which was very frustrating!
+Insider tip: We found that the spackling wanted to pull away from the foam, which was very frustrating!
 To counter this, Angie ran the putty knife under water.
 Once wet, it did a much better job of spreading the frosting and leaving it in place!

 It's a little challenging to finish the sides, while still holding it.
 If you have a lazy susan that you can spin, that would probably help a lot!
 I don't own one, so we just took it slow.

-I didn't hot glue the flowers on top, they're simply placed there.
+I like options, so I don't permanently attach the flowers on top, they're simply placed there.
 That way I'm able to switch out the decorations for the seasons.

-Fake cakes are a fun project to do with a friend, a group of friends, or even your kids!
-Although you may need to bake some cookies so they are satisfied!
+Fake cakes are a fun project to do with a friend, a group of friends, or even your kids, although you may need to bake some cookies or cupcakes so they are satisfied!

 bringing beauty to the ordinary,